aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

   - `MySolutionKey`: Your VCF solution license key - **must be valid**
   - `MyVsanKey`: Your vSAN license key- **must be valid**
   - (Fill in any other required parameters as specified in the template)
-8. Click "Next".
+9. Click "Next".
-9. On the "Configure Stack options" page, you can add tags, set permissions, and configure advanced options if needed.
+10. On the "Configure Stack options" page, you can add tags, set permissions, and configure advanced options if needed.
 For most deployments, you can leave these settings at their defaults.
-10. Click "Next".
+11. Click "Next".
-11. On the "Review" page, review your settings.
+12. On the "Review" page, review your settings.
 Be sure to check the acknowledgment at the bottom of the page if your template creates IAM resources.
-12. Click "Create stack".
+13. Click "Create stack".

->NOTE: CloudFormation stack will now begin creating the AWS resources for your EVS environment.
-This process can take several hours to complete.
+>NOTE: **CloudFormation stack will now begin creating the AWS resources for your EVS environment.
+This process may take several hours to complete**.

 #### Monitor Console Deployment Progress